 THINGS TO KNOW BEFORE YOU GO

 Yes, it is legal.
 During President Obama’s administration, he issued an executive order that allows Americans to visit Cuba as long as they meet one of 12 categories.
-Thru Cuban Eyes tours fall within the “People-to-People” category and are offered in accordance with the regulations of the United States Department of the Treasury.
+Thru Cuban Eyes tours fall within the “Support the Cuban People” category and are offered in accordance with the regulations of the United States Department of the Treasury.
 Each Thru Cuban Eyes tour includes sufficient cultural activities and interactions with Cubans to meet these requirements.

 Getting to Cuba.
 It is actually very easy to get to Cuba these days.
 In late 2016, several commercial airliners began daily service into Cuba through a number of cities.
 American, Southwest, Delta, JetBlue, and United all fly into Havana.
 When you purchase a flight to Cuba, the airlines will require that you certify that you are going for one of the 12 approved categories.
 The category you check for your trip is People-to-People – Educational.

 Yes, you need a visa.
 Depending on the airline you decide to fly, there will be instructions for obtaining a visa on-line.
 You simply receive a receipt for the visa.
 Print that receipt and bring it with you with your ticket.
 When you get to your departure gate for your flight to Cuba, there will be representatives who will provide you with your visa to fill out.
 The cost of the visa varies by airline and ranges from $50.00 to $85.00.